glam-lab/degender-the-web/README.md

-This Chrome extension is also inspired by earlier Web browser extensions such as [HonestChrome](http://untitledscience.github.io/HonestChrome/), which replaces the body-shaming words "skinny", "slim", and "thin" with body-positive words "fit", "toned", and "healthy".
+This Chrome extension is also inspired by earlier Web browser extensions such as [HonestChrome](http://untitledscience.github.io/HonestChrome/), which replaces the "body-shaming" words "skinny", "slim", and "thin" with body-positive words "fit", "toned", and "healthy".

 For a review of technology designed to influence language use, see this prior work: